timfpark/ai-software-engineering/README.md

 Examples:

-- [Kubernetes source code file](./code-understanding/README.md): Using AI to help us understand the function of an existing Go file in the Kubernetes project.
+- [Kubernetes source code](./code-understanding/): Using AI to help us understand the function of an existing Go file in the Kubernetes project.

 ## Application Modernization